openedx/docs.openedx.org/source/educators/references/course_development/create_problem.rst

 * For simple problem types, the :ref:`simple editor<Simple Editor>` opens.
 In this editor, you can quickly create problems with question and answer formats.
-  Options for scoring, hints, feedback and more can be entered.
+  Options for scoring, hints, feedback, and more can be entered.

 * For advanced problem types, the :ref:`advanced editor<Advanced Editor>` opens.
-  In this editor you use :ref:`Set Up Group Configuration for OLX Courses`. elements and attributes to identify the elements of the problem.
+  In this editor, you use `EdX Open Learning XML Guide`_. elements and attributes to identify the elements of the problem.
 Options for scoring, feedback and more can be entered.